epicira/pytdb/README.md

 # TDB
-Python interface for Transient Database (TDB) which is part of IraCluster.
+Python wrapper for Transient Database (TDB) which is part of IraCluster.

 ### Requirements
 This library depends on PyIraCluster, which is to be installed separately.